annashipman/annashipman.github.io/_posts/2020-09-17-meeting-everyone.md

 - This should mostly be about listening – you should talk for maybe 5 minutes and they should talk for 25.
 - It's to find out what's going well and what's not going well.
 - It's informal, but make sure it's in an enclosed meeting room so that people feel they can speak freely.
-- Sometimes it will be quite boring, sometimes you may just learn a lot about someone's family or hobbies, but that is useful from a getting to know people/relationship building perspective and it means that you know some things about that person.
+- Sometimes it will be quite boring, sometimes you may just learn a lot about someone's family or hobbies, but that is useful from a getting to know people/relationship-building perspective and it means that you know some things about that person.
 - Aim is to get a bit about their background, their priorities and their pressures.

 ## Making time was hard